NaiveD/MEAM520-Labs-PANDA-Arm/README.md

 ```
 to `2.0` and `1.0` respectively.

+## Update Python path to find core module

+Add the following line to your ~/.bashrc to allow your python scripts to find the meam520 core modules.

+export PYTHONPATH="${PYTHONPATH}:/home/${USER}/meam520_ws/src/meam520_labs"

 ## Forking This Repo
 git is a code versioning tool, and can be a powerful resource.
 This year we will use git in a limited fashion to ease the dissemination of code.
 So that each student can have their own individual work we are going to have you work on a fork of the repository in your own gitHub account.